-The region of ancient France known as Auvergne is where the name Delafay was born.
+The region of ancient France known as Auvergne, is where the name Delafay was born.
 Delafay was a name for someone who lived near a grove of beech trees.
-It is associated with the Auvergne region of France, on the Massíf Central in the south and center of the country.
+It is associated with the Auvergne region of France, on the Massíf Central, which is located in south-central France.

 Early Origins of the Delafay family

-The surname Delafay was first found in Auvergne, a historic province in south central France.
+The surname Delafay was first found in Auvergne, a historic province located in south-central France.

 Early History of the Delafay family

 This web page shows only a small excerpt of our Delafay research.
 Another 454 words (32 lines of text) covering the years 1145, 1220, 1360, 1309, 1393, 1400, 1500, 1669, 1764, 1757, 1806, 1814, 1700, 1709, 1674 and 1731 are included under the topic Early Delafay History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Delafay include Fay, Fait, Fais, Faie, Faite, Faies, Fez, Fée, Faye, De Fay, De Fait, De Fais, De Faie, De Faies, De Fez, De Fée, De Fé, Fé, De Faye and many more.

 Early Notables of the Delafay family (pre 1700)